Usernode-Labs/flutter_rust_bridge/website/v1_mdbook/src/feature/lang_rust_opaque.md

 The Rust opaque objects in Dart should be disposed *manually*, though it will also be disposed when it is GCed, that is discouraged, due to [suggestions by Dart team](https://github.com/fzyzcjy/flutter_rust_bridge/issues/775#issuecomment-1274635037).
 Think of it just like a lot of Flutter objects that we are familiar with, such as `ui.Image` - we have to manually dispose them as well.

 Different from non-opaque types, opaque types are not copied/moved/reconstructed at all.
-For example, if you pass around `RwLock<Mutex<ArbitraryData>` in arguments and return values, you will get the exact *same* `RwLock<ArbitraryData>` object.
+For example, if you pass around `Mutex<Mutex<ArbitraryData>` in arguments and return values, you will get the exact *same* `Mutex<ArbitraryData>` object.

 ## Example `RustOpaque`